iamvery/iamvery.github.com/_posts/2015-01-27-unit-testing-javascript.markdown

 excerpt: I tend to lean heavily on TDD to realize the design of my objects.
 I recently had to jump into some JavaScript and wanted the same advantage while writing it.
+description: This is how I unit tested some JavaScript code.
 ---

 **TL;DR** - I had to learn myself to unit test JavaScript recently.
 I made [a repository](https://github.com/iamvery/js-unit-testing-example)